AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-acl-api.md

 The access control API is used to secure assets by setting their ownership and permissions.
 For more information about OCS access control, see [Role-based access control][xref:accessControl].

 ## `Get Asset or AssetType Access Control List `
-Get the default `AccessControlList` for the assets collection and asset type collection.
+Returns the default `AccessControlList` for the assets collection and asset type collection.

 ### Request